Books: Bible, Stone Soup

 CDs: Seeds Family Worship Vol. 5

-Activities: Washable toys, flour, cooking oil, cinnamon, salt, Legos, Epsom salt, sea salt, baking soda, Essential Oil, Block Activity, balloon, confetti, air pump, ingredients for Stone Soup, happy face stickers
+Activities: Washable toys, flour, cooking oil, cinnamon, salt, Legos, Epsom salt, sea salt, baking soda, Essential Oil, Block Activity, balloon, confetti, air pump, ingredients for Stone Soup, happy face stickers, fabric, chalk, glue

 Theme: "Bee" Attitudes - Servant's Heart